exoscale/terms/dpa.markdown

 Personal Data.
 Exoscale only processes Client Data to the extent that is necessary to provide the Services.

+The Processor may suspend the implementation of the instruction until it has been confirmed or changed by the client in writing.

-The processor shall immediately inform the controller if, in its opinion, an instruction infringes applicable data protection regulations or other Union or Member State data protection provisions.
+The Processor shall immediately inform the controller if, in its opinion, an instruction infringes applicable data protection regulations or other Union or Member State data protection provisions.
+The Processor may suspend the implementation of the instruction until it has been confirmed or changed by the client in writing.
+The Processor may refuse to execute instructions that are obviously in breach of data protection law at any time.

 ## 5. Confidentiality